Skip to content

 A typical week

 At the start of each timetabled week, your PBL group will be presented with a hypothetical patient scenario.
 Investigating this problem will require you to explore a range of disciplines – such as applied life sciences, health in society, professionalism and ethics – which reflects the complexity of treating real-life patients.
-You'll work as a group to identify all the issues and to find out what you need to know to understand the problem fully.
+You'll work together to identify all the issues and to find out what you need to know to understand the problem fully.

 Throughout the week, your anatomy sessions, clinical placements, clinical and communication skills sessions, lectures, workshops, and your own self-directed learning will provide opportunities to deepen your understanding of the issues raised by the PBL case.